 This program has been made possible through significant support provided by Swiss Red Cross Humanitarian Foundation together with additional critical resources provided by Belgian Red Cross.
 VNRBD is well established as a fundamental cornerstone in the development of safe and sustainable blood programs.
 The International Red Cross and Red Crescent Movement has been a strong advocate for VNRBD and continues to work towards this objective internationally.

 This program was developed in response to an increase in demand for advice and resources for improving VNRBD in low-resource settings.
-It is an expansion of GAP’s current support activities with National Society blood services and will provide:
+It is an expansion of GAP’s current support activities with National Society blood services and provides:

-The three year VNRBD program has been designed to address the challenges associated with increasing the percentage of voluntary blood donation.
-It will explore the challenges associated with reliance on family and replacement donors, recognising that many countries are still dependent on these, and assist in the development of appropriate strategies for ensuring the safety of this donor population and encouraging their conversion to become regular voluntary donors.
+The VNRBD program has been designed to address the challenges associated with increasing the percentage of voluntary blood donation.
+It explores the challenges associated with reliance on family and replacement donors, recognising that many countries are still dependent on these, and assists in the development of appropriate strategies for ensuring the safety of all donor populations.

 The VNRBD program supports the IFRC / World Health Organisation’s (WHO) framework for global action to achieve 100 percent voluntary blood donation in every country and build a stable pool of the safest possible blood donors.